My Approach to Helping

 Important Factors for Choosing a Therapist

-The reality is that finding a meet in-person, talk therapist who is the right fit for you is a lot like dating.
-It's very likely that you'll need to consult with multiple therapists, especially if you're trying to use your in-network insurance benefit as these plans reimburse therapists so little that many skilled and experienced therapists don't bother with insurance or restrict their involvement such that many are not accepting new patients.
+The truth is that finding a meet in-person, talk therapist who is the right fit for you is a little like dating in that it's quite possible that you'll need to contact and consult with more than one therapist.
+Especially if you're trying to use your in-network insurance benefit as these plans reimburse therapists so little that many skilled and experienced therapists don't bother with insurance or restrict their involvement such that many are not accepting new patients.

 While this may sound pessimistic, don't despair.
-I hope this information helps you to be realistic in recognizing that choosing a therapist is a process of finding someone who is the right match for you.
+I hope reading this helps you to be realistic in recognizing that choosing a therapist is a process of finding someone who is the right match for you.
 You'll need to be your own advocate.
-It's not uncommon for people to try out therapy with a therapist who was not a good fit for them and then conclude that therapy doesn't really help them.
-Which sadly may contribute to a sense of hopelessness and resignation.
+It's not uncommon for someone to try out therapy with a therapist who wasn't a good fit, but to then mistakenly conclude that therapy doesn't really help them.
+Which unfortunately may contribute to a sense of hopelessness and resignation.

 This is what a good match feels like.
 Overall, you should feel comfortable sharing thoughts and feelings with your therapist, and your initial sessions should inspire hope, curiosity and cooperation.
 Your therapist should offer you something new.
-If you're feeling too uncomfortable or bored, hopeless or resistant after your first meetings you probably should consider seeking help from someone else with whom you might be a better match.
-When you do find someone who is a good fit, it can be a truly life-changing and rewarding experience!
+If you're feeling too uncomfortable, bored, hopeless or reluctant after your first meetings, you should consider seeking help from someone else with whom you might find a better match.
+Because when you do find a skilled therapist who is a good fit, therapy can be a truly life-changing and rewarding experience.
 Good luck!